One in three employees don’t trust their employer. As a manager, here’s what you can do about this significant

 Share what you’re working on

-One of the most common sentiments I hear from the employees we serve through Know Your Company is that they feel in the dark about what their leadership team is doing.
+One of the most common sentiments I hear from the employees we serve through Know Your Team is that they feel in the dark about what their leadership team is doing.
 Especially, if their manager is often out of the office traveling, or the team is remote or has multiple offices.
 Employees want to understand on a high-level what’s on your plate as a leader.
 It gives them more context about why it’s a taking you a while to respond to one of their emails, or why a certain initiative in the company was kicked off.
 So share where you’re traveling, what are your big to-dos, etc. Many CEOs do this in the form of a monthly or weekly CEO address that they’ll type in an email or even film a short video on their laptop.
 Others will use the Heartbeats Check-in in Know Your Team as a way to replace (or enhance) their daily stand-up meetings or weekly all-staff meetings.

 Share your personal values